Sydney Hop on Hop Off Bus

 The sunken garden at Paddington Reservoir on Oxford St.

-Wander along Oxford Street, exploring some of the interesting shops and cafes.
-My favourites include Matt Blatt – a quirky furniture store with plenty of accessories to fit in your suitcase.
-There are also some op (second hand) shops that often host hidden treasures.
+Wander along Oxford Street exploring the shops and cafes.
+My favourites include Matt Blatt (quirky furniture store with plenty of small accessories) and the op shops that often hold hidden treasures.
+If fashion is your thing, head towards William Street and walk down to the bottom before doubling back along Oxford Street.

 Bondi Beach from the South